-Exercise is an important component to a healthy lifestyle.
+Exercise is an important component of a healthy lifestyle.
 The Centers for Disease Control and Prevention and The American College of Obstetricians and Gynecologists recommend at least 30 minutes of moderate-intensity physical activity (enough to raise your heart rate) most days of the week.
 The goal is to achieve at least 150 minutes per week of aerobic activity.
+As well as muscle-strengthening activities at least 2 days per week.
 As a general rule, this applies to pregnant women, as well.

 Maintaining a regular exercise routine throughout your pregnancy can help you stay healthy and feel your best.
 Here are some of the benefits: